ZachSaucier/sveltekit-blog/src/lib/posts/2015/starting-html-and-css.md

 Another CSS property that deals with positioning is `float` which can have a value of `left`, `right`, or `none`.
 These make content go to either the left or right of its container but should really only be used for images or elements that you want text to surround.
 Otherwise they really shouldn’t be used very often and are abused sometimes.

 A key point is that you need to _clear_ the floats so that the parent knows how tall the floated element is.
-To do so, you need to place an element after the floats and give that elementthe property-value pair of `clear: both` (or just `clear: left` or `clear:right` if you want to only clear one).
+To do so, you need to place an element after the floats and give that element the property-value pair of `clear: both` (or just `clear: left` or `clear:right` if you want to only clear one).
 This technique of clearing floats is called a _clearfix_ and you can read more about that <a href="https://stackoverflow.com/q/211383/2065702">on this SO post</a>.

 <img src="$lib/images/cc2/slide21.png" alt="CSS units" loading="lazy" />